Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Introduction

-In this article, we examine the scenario of XRGs hosting dual/binary SMBHs, as hinted by the two key indirect indicators, namely the XRG morphology and double-peak narrow emission lines (DPNELs), discounting for the moment the above-mentioned alternative possibilities for the origin of DPNELs.
-Simultaneously, we shall also probe the role of radio power output of the AGNs in this context.
-Some related results based on our Very Long Baseline Interferometry (VLBI) of 4 XRGs will also be presented.
+In this article, we examine the scenario of XRGs hosting dual/binary SMBHs, as suggested by two key indirect indicators: the XRG morphology and DPNELs, while discounting, for the moment, the aforementioned alternative possibilities for the origin of DPNELs.
+Simultaneously, we also probe the role of radio power output of the AGNs in this context.
+Some related results based on our Very Long Baseline Interferometry (VLBI) of 4 XRGs are also presented.
 This paper is structured as follows.
 Section 2 describes the observations and sample selection.
 This is followed by the analysis in Section 3 and our results and discussion in Section 4.
 The conclusions of this study are summarized in Section 5.
 Throughout, we have assumed a flat Universe with $H_0$ = 70 $\rm km\ s^{-1}\ Mpc^{-1}$, $\Omega_m$ = 0.3, and $\Omega_\Lambda$= 0.7.